From Ohio History Central

 Mills defined and named the Hopewell, Fort Ancient, and "Intrusive Mound" cultures.
 He mistakenly believed the Fort Ancient culture preceded the Hopewell culture, because it seemed to him to be more "primitive."
 In the years before radiocarbon dating, many archaeologists based their interpretations on, what has proven to be, an overly simplistic assumption that cultures always evolved from simple, or primitive, to more complex levels of organization.
 For Mills, the Hopewell culture represented the highest cultural development in the Ohio Valley.
 The "Intrusive Mound culture" is now recognized as but one aspect of the Late Woodland cultures.

-Mills became the first director of the Ohio Historical Society in 1921.
+Mills became the first director of the Ohio History Connection in 1921.
 He served in that capacity until his death in 1928.